 Meriem Bennani, with musician and composer Flavien Berger, devised a live virtual dance battle, integrating motion-capture technology, 3D animation and a digital avatar entitled Avatar Idol.
 This freestyle dance-off traced the artist’s interlaced focus on the vernacular and traditional representation of North-African culture and globalised popular culture.

 Friday 27 July, 8pm

-Drawing from seminal works of social science fiction and reflective, speculative encounters of looking and wanting, Victoria Sin presents a character’s journey through fictional locations, exploring transformational narratives in the often unsettling experience of the physical within the social body.
+Drawing from seminal works of social science fiction and reflective, speculative encounters of looking and wanting, Victoria Sin presented a character’s journey through fictional locations, exploring transformational narratives in the often unsettling experience of the physical within the social body.